AbdulBasitMirza/abdulbasitmirza.github.io/_pages/research.md

 <img src="/images/reactor.jpg" width="800" height="400">

-Two-Level Split-Phase Topology for Enhanced Reflected Wave Suppression in Two-Level Cable Connected Drives
+Two-Level Split-Phase Topology for Enhanced Reflected Wave Suppression in Two-Level Cable-Connected Drives
 ======
 * Output reactor in Two-Level (2L) drives lowers the motor-side voltage's slew rate ($$\text{d}v/\text{d}t$$) with a slight reduction in overvoltage peaks.
 * Two-Level Split-Phase (2L-SP), which has a similar structure to 2L, provides enhanced reflected wave suppression without the need for additional hardware or control due to its lower output $$\text{d}v/\text{d}t$$.